Joseph R. Holmes

-Joseph R. Holmes (1838-May 3, 1869) was enslaved, worked as a shoemaker, and after being emancipated during the American Civil War became a farmer and politician in Charlotte County, Virginia.
+Joseph R. Holmes (c.
+1838-May 3, 1869) was a slave who worked as a shoemaker, and after being emancipated during the American Civil War became a farmer and politician in Charlotte County, Virginia.
 Elected to the Virginia Constitutional Convention of 1868, he was murdered outside the Charlotte County Courthouse for his political activities.

 Background

 A former slave, Holmes aligned with the Radical Republicans and published various articles critical of conservatives after the Civil War.
 He married Mary Clarke.
 They had three sons and one daughter.

 On October 23, 1867, Holmes and Edward Nelson (also African American) were elected to represent Charlotte and Halifax Counties in the Virginia Constitutional Convention of 1868.
 Holmes defeated former Confederate and Virginia Supreme Court justice Wood Bouldin, and was one of the African American delegates most ridiculed in the conservative press.
 The convention finished its work and approved a constitution on April 17, 1868.
 The provisions disenfranchising former Confederates were controversial and the constitution needed voter approval at a forthcoming election (which did not happen until July 1869).
 In March 1869, Holmes attended a convention of Republicans in Petersburg, Virginia representing his locality.

 On May 29, 1868, Holmes bought 11.5 acres of land in Charlotte County near Keysville.
 He was also literate and wrote letters to the local Freedmen's Bureau agent, advocating establishment of a school in Keysville, Virginia.